parrt/msds501/projects/wordsim.md

 like is to love as dislike is to {love adore hate liking loathe}
 ```

-Your goal is to implement a simple interactive program that repeatedly accepts either a word or a partial analogy in the form `x:y as z:` for 3 words x, y, and z.
+Your main goal is to implement a simple interactive program that repeatedly accepts either a word or a partial analogy in the form "`x:y as z:`" for 3 words x, y, and z.
 I provide the main program for you that actually queries words or analogies from the user and then calls a set of functions you must implement.

 ## Description